-Guidelines for Good Practice by the Committee on the Literatures of People of Color in the US and Canada
+Guidelines for Good Practice by the Committee on the Literatures of People of Color in the United States and Canada

 The Study of Literatures, Cultures, and Languages of People of Color in the United States and Canada